mbh038/CC-Statistics/Statistical Inference and Publication Bias_files/Bayes.md

 __John Davis, University of Illinois__
-"Davis has a forthcoming analysis demonstrating that the efficacy of antidepressants has gone down as much as threefold in recent decades."
+* <small>"Davis has a forthcoming analysis demonstrating that the efficacy of antidepressants has gone down as much as threefold in recent decades."</small>

-__Anders Pope Moller__ 1991
+__Anders Pope Moller__ (1991)
-"female barn swallows were far more likely to mate with male birds that had long, symmetrical feathers"
+* <small>"female barn swallows were far more likely to mate with male birds that had long, symmetrical feathers"</small>
-Between 1992 and 1997, the average effect size shrank by eighty per cent.
+* _Between 1992 and 1997, the average effect size shrank by eighty per cent._

 What could be the reasons for this?